mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 The Cornell box scene consists of a single light source, and multiple multiple meshes and BRDFs.
 Each component contributes certain entries to the above list---for instance, meshes specify their face and vertex counts in addition to per-face (``.faces``) and per-vertex data (``.vertex_positions``, ``.vertex_normals``, ``.vertex_texcoords``).
 Each BRDF adds a ``.reflectance.value`` entry.
 Not all of these parameters are differentiable---some, e.g., store integer values.
-The ``*`` on the left indicates which of these could potentially be differentiated.
+The asterisk (``*``) on the left of some parameters indicates that they are differentiable.

-The names are generated using a simple naming scheme based on the position in the scene graph and class name of the underlying implementation.
+The parameter names are generated using a simple naming scheme based on the position in the scene graph and class name of the underlying implementation.
 Whenever an object was assigned a unique identifier via the ``id="..."`` attribute in the XML scene description, this identifier has precedence.
 For instance, The ``red.reflectance.value`` entry corresponds to the albedo of the following declaration in the original scene description:

 .. code-block:: xml